 - Revocable Living Trust.
 A revocable living trust allows the partners to plan the management of their finances both during incapacity and after death.
 A revocable living trust is like a treasure chest that holds assets.
 The trustee is the person or entity that has the key to the treasure chest in the event of disability or death.
 Because title to the assets is owned by the revocable living trust, there is no “estate” to probate upon death.
 There are many low-priced purveyors of revocable living trusts, but these companies typically will not assist with transferring assets to the trust.
 If assets do not get into the treasure chest while you are alive, the heirs will be forced to probate the decedent’s estate.
 In that event, that bargain revocable living trust may not be such a bargain after all.

-Contact a Riverside LGBT Estate Planning Attorney Today
+Contact our LGBTQ+ Estate Planning Attorneys Today